 Scientists have identified the remains of extinct Pleistocene species such as the sloth, horse, mammoth, bison, and camel in Wayne County and dated Archaic and Fremont Indian sites (Cowboy Caves) to between 6300 B.C. and 450 A.D.
 Horseshoe (Barrier) Canyon and the Maze section of Canyonlands in eastern Wayne contain spectacular pictographs.
 In historic times the county was part of the Ute Indians’ domain.

 Wayne was created in May 1892 from Piute County.
 Most of its towns were settled after 1880 because of the remote location and limited resources.
-A delegate to the constitutional convention gave it the name of Wayne County in honor of his son who was dragged to death by a horse.
+A delegate to the constitutional convention gave it the name of Wayne County.
 Raising livestock is the oldest and most important industry.
 Beef cattle produce the most income, but dairy cows, sheep, and poultry have all contributed to the local economy in the past.
 Getting cattle to market was difficult.
 Until good roads were built in the 1930s stock was driven some 100 miles north to the railroad at Nephi and later to a Denver & Rio Grande branch line in Sevier County.
 The creation of national forests in the early 20th century reduced the number of cattle that could be grazed in western Wayne County.

 20th Century to Now